shinas07/shinas07/README.md

 ## About Me

-👨‍💻 I'm passionate about exploring various facets of web development and DevOps, with a keen interest in:
+👨‍💻 I'm passionate about exploring various facets of web development and DevOps,

-- Docker for containerization
-- Kubernetes for orchestration
-- Microservices architecture
-- gRPC for efficient communication between services

 I'm excited to contribute to the world of technology and leverage cutting-edge tools to tackle real-world issues.
 My journey involves constantly learning, experimenting, and implementing innovative solutions.